 Most of your time is spent actively seeking a way out of the ruins you’re currently trapped in, usually via pulling levers or wedging the boy into areas Trico can’t follow and then finding a way to let it in.
 It isn’t an overly complex puzzler, but the wildcard in the equation is Trico, as it can act quickly and decisively or mill about pointlessly while you impatiently wait for it to spring into action.

 Granted, it’s a byproduct of making Trico feel so lifelike, but the inability to issue clear commands that are followed in a timely fashion has repercussions — not the least of which is a sense of ambiguity due to the game blending viable paths forward with roads to nowhere.
-Minus the usual visual cues you’re often left to question yourself: am I trying to get Trico to do something its able to do or not?
+Minus the usual visual cues you’re often left to question yourself: am I trying to get Trico to do something it’s able to do or not?

 If you’re seeking a silver lining for time spent wondering if/when Trico will take your direction it’s the quiet, reflective nature of the world.
-It’s that tone that makes those moments of impending danger, like encountering the game’s silent armoured sentries that seek to drag the boy off to some mysterious fate, all the more impactful.
+It’s that tone that makes those moments of impending danger, like encountering the game’s silent armoured sentries that seek to drag the boy off to some mysterious fate, all the more powerful.

 The Last Guardian also continues to introduce new concepts and puzzle variants throughout, making one attempt to clear the stained-glass eyes that stop Trico in its tracks appreciably different from another.
 Some of the precarious moments spent teetering above would-be lethal falls also can lead to some sweaty palms.

-For everything the game does right in relationship and world building, however, you’ll invariably circle back to its shortcomings surrounding the aforementioned camera issues and that nearly unparalleled sense of helplessness of waiting (and wondering) if/when Trico will do what you want and move the narrative forward to the next section.
+For everything the game does right in relationship and world building, however, you’ll invariably circle back to its shortcomings surrounding the aforementioned camera issues and that nearly unparalleled sense of helplessness of waiting (and wondering) if/when Trico will do what you want to move the narrative forward to the next section.